noushad-pp/search-list-input/README.md

     -   I didn't use any UI design libraries.
 I defined some spacing and other variables in sass var file but would also move some colors etc to vars file.
 Also, should be able to accept user values from a config file just like the data source
 -   Deliver-ability: Package it and make it an installable library where other users can plug and play in to their forms/code with extendability in terms of UI
 -   More features: Preview data filled on mouse hover (Major challenge is input field has to be focused during both keyboard and mouse focusings and since its a scrollable window, the position of the currently selected item has to be made into the current viewport and having a hover focusable item will complicate this procedure)
--   Aesthetics: Find a data source with flag info too.
+-   ~~Aesthetics: Find a data source with flag info too.~~ Flag info data source added but has a lot of bloated information and the searching performance might have degraded.
+Normalise/prune data json.
+-   Compatibility: Add css processors that auto-generate to multi browser compatible css.
+Currently, only has normal css.